All Episodes

 And actually, it's America that's the warmonger.

-The simplest way to understand the nature of the Chinese Communist Party is to look at the relationship between the party and the armed forces, and the relationship between the party and the courts, and the relationship between the party and the lawmaking.
+The simplest way to understand the nature of the Chinese Communist Party is to look at the relationship between the party and the armed forces and the relationship between the party and the courts and the relationship between the party and the lawmaking.

-So just by looking at these three aspects, it's absolutely clear.
+So just by looking at these three aspects, it's absolutely clear that all the armed forces are controlled, completely controlled by the party.

-All the courts are completely controlled by the party, and all the lawmaking agencies are completely controlled by the party, and the laws are instruments of the party.
+And all the lawmaking agencies are completely controlled by the party.

-So remember, we just talked about the United Front strategy.
+And so remember, we just talked about the United Front strategy.

-is a huge strategy.
+The United Front strategy is a huge strategy.

 Number one is propaganda.